ctron/kura-examples/README.md

  1. A local installation of Java 1.8.x
  1. A local installation of Apache Maven 3.3.x
  1. A local installation of Git
- 1. A Kura capable device version 2.1+
+ 1. A Kura capable device version 3.0+

 ### Java 8

-Although Kura 2.1 does not support Java 8, it is required during the build process.
+Java 8 is required as build and runtime environment.
-So a local installation of Java 8 is required.

 ### Apache Maven 3.3.x